Take2-Cohort-2/learning-plan/README.md

    example:
    ![Example image of my about me page!](./public/Example.png)

+3. On GitHub, navigate to the main page of the forked repository that you want to sync with the upstream repository.

+Above the list of files, select the Sync fork dropdown menu.

+Screenshot of the main page of a fork.
+A dropdown menu, labeled with a sync icon and "Sync fork," is outlined in dark orange.
+Review the details about the commits from the upstream repository, then click Update branch.

+If the changes from the upstream repository cause conflicts, GitHub will prompt you to create a pull request to resolve the conflicts.

 4. **Deploy**:
   We will deploy our projects together once everyone has completed **step 2**, this will mean that your project will be live on the web.
 You can show you friends and whānau.
 Sik!